 Fold the paper in half again and make a middle crease.
 Open back up.
 You just wanted to create a perpendicular guide line.

-Fold the top right corner down, to meet this middle crease and create a triangle.
+Now you need to work on both top corners: Fold the top right corner down, to meet this middle crease and create a triangle flap.

 You should now have two triangles with a banner along the bottom made of two sheets of paper.

-Take one of these fold up.
+Take the bottom of the paper and fold up.
 Two small triangles will overlap.
 Fold these down to make another eat edge.

 Flip the origami over and repeat for the other side.